stevemckinney/iamsteve/data/blog/00072-horizontal-scrolling-responsive-menu.md

 date: "2015-04-28T07:00:00+00:00"
 lastmod: "2021-08-04T10:48:18+00:00"
 summary: "If you’re looking for an alternative approach to responsive navigation, which doesn’t involve the ‘hamburger’ this may be for you."
-metadesc: How to code your own inherently responsive horizontal scrolling navigation (using only CSS), which responds perfectly to the browser and seamlessly integrates into your design."
+metadesc: "How to code your own inherently responsive horizontal scrolling navigation (using only CSS), which responds perfectly to the browser and seamlessly integrates into your design."
 theme: "#f7fbfb"
 tags: ["Code"]
 categories: ["Code"]